jonnonz1/nz-statute-book/acts/public/2017/outer-space-and-high-altitude-activities-act-2017.md

 ### 57 Appointment of enforcement officers
 (1) The chief executive may appoint such suitably qualified and trained enforcement officers as the chief executive thinks necessary for the purposes of this Act.
 (2) An enforcement officer—
+  (aaa) may be appointed to perform or exercise all the functions, duties, and powers of enforcement officers conferred by this Act, or particular functions, duties, and powers only:
   (a) is appointed for a term not exceeding 3 years, but may be reappointed:
   (b) may be removed from office by the chief executive, by written notice, for inability to perform the functions of the office, legal incapacity, neglect of duty, or misconduct, proved to the satisfaction of the chief executive:
   (c) may at any time resign office by written notice to the chief executive.
 (3) The chief executive must issue a written warrant to an enforcement officer appointed under this section.
+(3A) The warrant must specify the functions, duties, and powers of the holder.
 (4) An enforcement officer must, on the termination of the enforcement officer’s appointment, surrender his or her warrant to the chief executive.
 (5) An enforcement officer appointed under subsection (1) is not to be regarded as employed in the service of the Crown for the purposes of the Government Superannuation Fund Act 1956 or the Public Service Act 2020 just because the person is an enforcement officer.